Skip to main content

 8. In its deliberations the Honors committee will take a separate and recorded vote on whether to recommend Honors for each student.

-10. Students who are not granted Honors will receive credit for the two quarters of work done providing the quality of the work warrants it.
+10. Students who are not granted Honors will receive credit for the two quarters of work done, so long as the advisor can confirm a reasonable, sustained effort to complete the thesis, meeting the mandate specifications for research, revision, length, etc.